d-ries/linux-essentials/04_filesandfolders/01_course.md

 -rw-r--r-- 1 student student 0 Feb 12 09:50 One

 ```
-Note that we could also use single quotes `touch 'File Two'` or a backslash to escape the space `touch File\ Two".
+Note that we could also use single quotes `touch 'File Two'` or a backslash to escape the space `touch File\ Two`.